 Click here to see our IACBE Public Disclosure of Student Achievement (updated as of 2020).

-Ursuline College’s programs in Education are accredited by the Council for The Accreditation of Educator Preparation (CAEP) and approved by the Chancellor of the Ohio Department of Higher Education for the preparation of teachers for Primary P-5, Middle Childhood (MC.
-4-9), Adolescence and Young Adult (AYA, 7-12), Intervention Specialist: Mild to Moderate Needs, K-12, Multi-Age Visual Arts P-12, and P-12 Principals and Superintendents.
+Ursuline College’s programs in Education are accredited by the Council for The Accreditation of Educator Preparation (CAEP) and approved by the Ohio Department of Education and the Chancellor of the Ohio Department of Higher Education for the preparation of teachers for Primary (P-5), Middle Childhood (4-9), Adolescence to Young Adult (AYA, 7-12), Intervention Specialist: Mild to Moderate Needs (K-12), Multi-Age Visual Arts (P-12), and P-12 Principal and Superintendent.

-The Council for the Accreditation of Educator Preparation (CAEP) awards accreditation on five national standards which are based on core tenets which recognize that:
+The Council for the Accreditation of Educator Preparation (CAEP) awards accreditation on six national standards.

 The bachelor’s program at Ursuline College is accredited by the Council on Social Work Education (CSWE).
 Initial accreditation at the baccalaureate level of social work education was received from the Council on Social Work Education on June 19, 1995, retroactive to the graduating class of 1994.
 This accreditation at the baccalaureate level was reaffirmed on June 15, 2015, see CSWE Accredited Social Work Programs.
 The online program option was approved after submission of a Notification of Program Change Report to CSWE in 2017.
 Classes for the online program option were initiated in Fall 2018.

-The bachelor's and master's degree programs in nursing at Ursuline College are accredited by the Commission on Collegiate Nursing Education (CCNE) and approved by the Ohio Board of Nursing.
+The bachelor's degree program is approved by the Ohio Board of Nursing.
+The bachelor's, master's, and Doctor of Nursing Practice (DNP) degree programs in nursing at Ursuline College are accredited by the Commission on Collegiate Nursing Education (CCNE).

-The Breen School of Nursing’s curriculum for the bachelor's and master's programs meet the educational requirements of all 50 states for professional licensure (RN or APRN) or certification.
+The Breen School of Nursing and Health Profession’s curriculum for the bachelor's and master's programs meet the educational requirements of all 50 states for professional licensure (RN or APRN) or certification.
 To easily find professional nursing licensure requirements for all 50 states, visit the Professional Licensure Requirements page of the National Council of State Boards of Nursing (NCSBN) website, and scroll to “Licensure Requirements by State” for a drop-down menu.